This article looks at and compares the stars and boxes modeling RDF graph relationships methods.

 -- employs --> relationship is illusory.

-The problems with the RDF* approach are many and profound.
+The problems with the RDF* graph relationships approach are many and profound.

 Thirdly, from a logical soundness point of view, it introduces nth-order expressivity into the language (e.g.

-Fourthly, and finally, in practice it avoids the problem – when we want to add things like temporal scoping, security classifications, weightings and such properties to relationships, we generally want the scoping and properties to apply to the object as an object rather than a set of structurally unrelated triples – the whole point of data management technologies is that they should help with providing useful abstractions to which we can apply such properties, not that it should kick the problem back to the user.
+Fourthly, and finally, in practice, it avoids the problem – when we want to add things like temporal scoping, security classifications, weightings, and such properties to graph relationships, we generally want the scoping and properties to apply to the object as an object rather than a set of structurally unrelated triples – the whole point of data management technologies is that they should help provide useful abstractions to which we can apply such properties, not that it should kick the problem back to the user.